xray-imaging/tomostream/readme.rst

     :width: 70%
     :align: center

 While the sample is rotating is possible to optimize instrument (alignment, focus, sample to detector distance etc.) and  beamline (energy etc.) conditions and monitor the effect live on the 3 orthogonal slices.
-It is also possible to automatically trigger data capturing based on events occurring in the sample and its environment.
+It is also possible to automatically trigger data capturing based on events occurring in the sample and its environment as a result of segmentation or machine learning.